-Incontinence Care After a Hysterectomy
+How to Treat Urinary Incontinence After a Hysterectomy

 Did you know that the most common complication found among women who have undergone hysterectomies is pelvic floor dysfunction?
 Did you also know that hysterectomies increase the risk of incontinence in women?

-This post will explain why you're experiencing incontinence and provide you with 8 ways to manage your incontinence so you can regain your quality of life.
+If you're one of the 600,000 women who have had a hysterectomy and are experiencing these issues, don't worry!
+This post will explain why you're experiencing incontinence and provide 8 ways to manage it to regain your quality of life.

 Why Might I Need A Hysterectomy?